 However, this situation was reversed when "Dear God" was issued as a single, reviving the album's sales somewhat.
 Originally intended for inclusion on the album, it was taken off of the UK release due to concerns over its perceived blasphemous content.
-Virgin Records would be proven partly right when the song saw release as a non-album single in the US (it was originally the B-side to "Grass"), prompting outcry from religious groups and at one point leading to a schoolboy holding the operators at his school's intercom by knifepoint and forcing them to air the song.
-However, despite (or perhaps because of) the controversy, the single was a massive success, becoming XTC's one hit in the United States and foreshadowing the emergence of alternative rock in the American mainstream the following year.
+Virgin Records would be proven partly right when the song saw release as a non-album single in the US in 1987 (it was originally the B-side to "Grass"), prompting outcry from religious groups and at one point leading to a schoolboy holding the operators at his school's intercom by knifepoint and forcing them to air the song.
+However, despite (or perhaps because of) the controversy, the single was a massive success, becoming XTC's one hit in the United States and foreshadowing the emergence of alternative rock in the American mainstream over the remainder of the year.
 As a result, the US release added "Dear God" back to the tracklist, albeit at the cost of cutting "Mermaid Smiled"; more recent reissues of the album include both tracks.

 Skylarking was supported by three singles: "Grass" (in the UK only), "Dear God" (in the US only), and "The Meeting Place".